HackerCollective/resources/Programming/r.md

 ## [[⬆]](#toc) <a name='intro'>An Introduction to R</a>
-1. [Try R -- Code School](http://tryr.codeschool.com/) | If you're new to Python, this is the place to start.
-In this course, you'll take a look at some of the most common and important bits of the language, how to use them, and then put them together into several different handy scripts.
-Finally, you'll build a small console game using all of the stuff you've learned!
+1. [Try R -- Code School](http://tryr.codeschool.com/) | If you're new to R, this is the place to start.
+In this course, you'll take a look at some of the most common and important bits of the language, how to use them, and then put them together into several different handy functions, and analysis patterns.

 ## [[⬆]](#toc) <a name='intro'>Notes</a>
 ### <a name='toc'>Notes TOC</a>